yayouz/petstore-codgen/docs/PetApi.md

 Finds Pets by tags

-Multiple tags can be provided with comma separated strings.
-Use tag1, tag2, tag3 for testing.
+Muliple tags can be provided with comma separated strings.
+Use\\ \\ tag1, tag2, tag3 for testing.

 ### Example
 ```java